 Check if you’re eligible for student finance, find out how much you can get, how to apply and when you start repaying.
 You may be able to borrow money to help pay for university or college tuition fees and to help with living costs.

-Step by step guide to Undergraduate finance options: www.gov.uk/get-undergraduate-student-loan
+A step-by-step guide to undergraduate finance options: www.gov.uk/get-undergraduate-student-loan

 Guides and tools to help you save money while studying.